Info

 Important to me are strategies of community development and conviviality.

-I coordinate a range of educational services, networking events and publications exploring Cooperatives and CoHousing as well as related fields like Community Land Trusts and Community Gardening in the context of a post-growth, democratic urban development.
-Projects include the new interactive eBook SOCIAL-ECOLOGICAL COOPERATIVE HOUSING, CoHousing Cultures, EXPERIMENTDAYS, CoHousing-Berlin, CoHousing Inclusive, Creative Sustainability Tours, etc.
+I coordinate a range of educational services, networking events and publications exploring Cooperatives and CoHousing as well as related fields like Community Land Trusts and Urban Agriculture in the context of a post-growth, democratic urban development.
+Publications include the eBook SOCIAL-ECOLOGICAL COOPERATIVE HOUSING, CoHousing Cultures and CoHousing Inclusive.
+Projects include Urban Forest Gardens, the EXPERIMENTDAYS, the online platform CoHousing-Berlin, Creative Sustainability Tours, etc.

 Personally active for decades with Community-Led Housing and for years with the Stadtbodenstiftung, Berlin's CLT - a nonprofit, urban land foundation.
-Since 2011 involved in the development of the Spreefeld Housing Cooperative as well as the Spreeacker initiative with its edible landscapes and food forests.
+Since 2011 involved in the development of the Spreefeld Housing Cooperative as well as the Spreeacker initiative with its edible landscapes and forest gardens.
 Happily at home in the Spreefeld’s Spree WG 1 shared-living group.

 Publications